PYRiTEmonark/say-my-name/README.md

 If you are using OCR (don't) you will need a ttf file with a suitable font.

-## Eval
+## Evaluated keywords
-If you want the bot to evaluate the keyword simply write the keyword as follows
+If you want the bot to evaluate the input to match the keyword simply write the keyword as follows
 ```
 keywords:
   <keyword-name>: